2011 "Year of the Tyrant," 2012 ominous for Syria, Iraq

 "If we do not allow each group to have their own share, then we can really mess it up," he said, adding that the country, already facing a secessionist movement in the south, a Shi'ite rebellion in the north and a burgeoning al Qaeda presence, could splinter into semi autonomous regions run by local militias outside central government control.

 Yet, across the region, revolutionary change is still at a very early stage.
 The forces shaping the new order are still feeling their way.
-But the formulas emerging are recognizably local.
+But the formulas emerging are recognisably local.

 "We have a remarkable new model in the Arab world.
 People from different ends of the political spectrums of civil society, including secularist liberals, are forming coalitions with Islamists.
 That is something that continues to gain some strength, especially as we see Islamists come to the fore," Shaikh said.